-On February 23, 2012, the Company granted 114,567 restricted common shares to the Company's executive officers pursuant to the Equity Incentive Plan, consisting of time-based awards of 61,376 shares that will vest over a three-year period and 53,191 shares granted as performance-based equity.
+On February 23, 2012, the Company granted 114,567 restricted common shares to the Company's executive officers pursuant to the Equity Incentive Plan, consisting of time-based awards of 61,376 shares that will vest over a three-year period and 53,191 shares granted as performance-based equity awards.
 The performance-based shares will be issued and vest over a three-year period only if and to the extent that long-term performance criteria established by the Board of Trustees are met and the recipient remains employed by the Company on the vesting date.
-The Company met its criteria for 2012, therefore, on January 15, 2013 the Company issued 17,731 shares to its executive officers.
-Included in the 61,376 grant of time-based share awards are 8,184 share grants made to certain employees not subject to employment agreements.
-On January 29, 2013, the Company granted 40,829 restricted common shares to the Company's executive officers pursuant to the Equity Incentive Plan that will vest over a three-year period.
+The Company met its criteria for 2012, therefore, on January 15, 2013 the Company issued an aggregate of 17,731 shares to its executive officers as performance based equity compensation under the 2012 awards.
+Included in the grant of 61,376 time-based shares in 2012 are 8,184 shares granted to certain employees not subject to employment agreements.
+On January 29, 2013, the Company granted 40,829 shares as time-based awards and, effective as of May 17, 2013 upon shareholder approval of the Amended and Restated Equity Incentive Plan, 40,829 shares of performance-base equity awards.
+The 2013 time-based equity awards will vest over a three-year period.
+The 2013 awards of performance-based shares will be issued and vest over a three-year period only if and to the extent that long-term performance criteria established by the board of trustees are met and the recipient remains employed by the Company on the vesting date.

 The Company measures compensation expense for time-based vesting restricted share awards based upon the fair market value of its common shares at the date of grant.
 For the performance-based shares granted in 2012, compensation expense is based on a valuation of \$10.20 per performance share granted, which takes into account that some or all of the awards may not vest if long-term performance criteria are not met during the vesting period.
+For the performance-based shares granted in 2013, compensation expense is based on a valuation of \$10.93 per performance share granted.
 Compensation expense is recognized on a straight-line basis over the vesting period and is included in general and administrative expense in the accompanying consolidated statements of operations.
-The Company pays dividends on nonvested time-based restricted shares.
+The Company pays dividends on non-vested time-based restricted shares.
 Dividends for performance-based shares are accrued and paid annually only if and to the extent that long-term performance criteria established by the Board are met and the recipient remains employed by the Company.

-A summary of the Company's restricted share awards for the three months ended March 31, 2013 and year ended December 31, 2012 is as follows:
+A summary of the Company's restricted share awards for the six months ended June 30, 2013 and year ended December 31, 2012 is as follows:

-March 3 March 31, 2013 31, 2012 Number of Shares Weighted - Average Grant Date Fair Value Nonvested at beginning of the period 140,077 \$ 12.70 51,029 \$ 19.04 Granted 40,829 15.92 114,567 11.28 Vested (38,190) 11.28 (25,519) 19.04 Nonvested at end of the period 142,716 \$ 14.00 140,077 \$ 12.70
+June 3 8 0, 20 1 13 Decembe December 31, 2012 Number of Shares Weighted - Average Grant Date Fair Value Non-vested at beginning of the period 140,077 \$ 12.70 51,029 \$ 19.04 Granted 81,658 13.43 114,567 11.28 Vested (60,217) 15.26 (25,519) 19.04 Non-vested at end of the period 161,518 \$ 12.49 140,077 \$ 12.70